atgeller/Wasm-Prechk-Artifact/README.md

 The artifact should work on any ubuntu:jammy machine (including a fresh virtual machine image), full installation instructions are provided below.

 All software artifacts are available as part of this package.
 It's important to make sure these go into the right directories, so make sure you start in your local home directory `~` when running these commands.

-In addition to the versions in this package.
-The artifacts are also available on git with the relevant tags for the versions supplied here.
-* Our instrumented version of wasmtime is available at `https://github.com/atgeller/wasmtime`.
-The `prechk-v1.0`, `no-checks-v1.0`, and `v5.0.0` tags contain relevant configurations used in the experiments.
-* Our instrumented version of the wasm-tools toolset, including the parser and typechecker, is available at `https://github.com/atgeller/wasm-tools`, use the `prechk-v1.0` tag.
-* Our annotated version of the PolyBenchC benchmark suite is available at `https://github.com/atgeller/PolyBenchC-4.2.1`, use the `prechk-v1.1` tag.
-* The redex model is available at `https://github.com/atgeller/wasm-prechk`, use the `prechk-v1.2` tag.

 ### Other Files
 The appendix is available in `appendix.pdf`, and raw data is available under the `data` folder in this package.